patriciatiffany/fcm-testing-tool/README - User Guide.txt

 The “Save model” button on each edit page will save all edits on the model thus far (including any changes on other tabs).
 The model is saved locally in the models/[modelName]/ folder.

 You can see what your model looks like visually with the “Visualize Model” tab.
 Note that this will produce an error if there no concepts exist in the model.

+Note: the creation of a new model requires the presence of templates in the models/ folder (!) do not touch this

 2) FCM Exploration